LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/integrations.md

 #### The Simple answer layout

 The Simple layout doesn’t include rich elements like images.
-On channels that support `href` tags, the output looks like this:
+If the channel is Web messaging, which supports `href` tags, the output looks like this:

 <img style="width:600px" src="img/ConvoBuilder/knowledge_ai_plain.png">

-On channels that don't support `href` tags, "Learn More at" plus the article's content URL, in shortened form, are appended.
-It looks like this:
+On all other channels, it looks like this:

 <img style="width:700px" src="img/ConvoBuilder/knowledge_ai_plain2.png">